 While the country was still reeling from the news of a two-day murder spree across Los Angeles that left seven people dead, a then-16-year-old girl named Dianne Lake was learning first-hand details about the 1969 slayings that would change her life forever.

-While Lake was still very young, her parents embraced the hippie lifestyle and brought their young daughter with them to Wavy Gravy’s Hog Farm Commune in southern California.
+While Lake, aka Snake, was still very young, her parents embraced the hippie lifestyle and brought their young daughter with them to Wavy Gravy’s Hog Farm Commune in southern California.
 It was while living there that Lake met Charles Manson at a party in Topanga Canyon.

-Manson immediately took a liking to the 14-year old auburn-haired beauty and it was not long before she became a permanent fixture on the black magic bus. she joined the Manson Family with her parents permission.
+Manson took a liking to the 14-year-old auburn-haired beauty, and it was not long before she became a permanent fixture on the black magic bus.
+She joined the Manson Family with her parents permission.